DataDog/integrations-core/kafka_consumer/README.md

 ## Setup
 ### Installation

-The Agent's Kafka consumer check is packaged with the Agent, so simply [install the Agent][101] on your Kafka nodes.
+The Agent's Kafka consumer check is included in the [Datadog Agent][101] package, so you don't need to install anything else on your Kafka nodes.

 ### Configuration